Vegan wins on the trail of Don Quixote

 “The test called Quijote Bikepacking, covers the supposed route of the adventures of the book Don Quixote de la Mancha, written by Cervantes” Alberto says.
 “It is about traveling 530 km along mountain roads on a gravel bike”.
 It tours Castilla La Mancha.

-Alberto covered the distance in a blistering pace, coming in first in 26 hours 34 minutes and 16 seconds.
+Alberto covered the distance at a blistering pace, coming in first in 26 hours 34 minutes and 16 seconds.
 It was a large margin; second place was over 88 minutes behind and the first three had to wait until nearly 34 hours for the next riders.

 “During the race I ate mainly energy bars, guava cakes, and rice pudding that my mother had made for me” Alberto says.